 - Humanitarian purposes

-If your visit to the U.S. falls under one of those three categories, and you do not currently have a visa, then you might consider a Form I-131 petition for valid entry into the country.
+If your visit to the U.S. falls under one of those three categories, and you do not currently have a visa, then you might consider filing an application for travel documents to gain valid entry into the country.

-Filing Tips for the Application for Travel Document
+Filing Tips for the Application for Travel Documents

 Make sure that you complete all sections of the form, in full.
 Your petition will be outright rejected if any of the following fields are missing on your form: